microbiome/benchmarking/README.md

 ## Analysis method

-Multiple data sets, either in the form of a tse or a pseq object, were processed through a few common [analytical routines](https://github.com/microbiome/benchmarking/tree/main/experiments):
+Multiple data sets, either in the form of a TreeSE or a phyloseq object, were processed through a few common [analytical routines](https://github.com/microbiome/benchmarking/tree/main/experiments):